hampusolsen/globetrotter-docs/project-description.md

 <br>

 ### The Design Pattern
 The [*Model-View-Controller* pattern](https://www.codecademy.com/articles/mvc) is currently dominating fullstack web applications' architecture and it is becoming increasingly hard to find frameworks not building upon this concept.
 With its fairly simplistic approach that invites to a logical organization of a projects file structure, it is no wonder that the pattern is widely used.
 Understanding how the different parts work together is, as hinted at, relatively easy, and so in turn also eases development as functionality is clearly defined.
-For this project the backend provides both model and controller functionality by Mongoose models and route handlers respectively whilet the frontend, powered by React, works as the view layer.
+For this project the backend provides both model and controller functionality by Mongoose models and route handlers respectively while the frontend, powered by React, acts as the view layer.

 <br>